From Syria to Michigan: A Long Journey to Public Health

-December 19, 2018, Epidemiology, Health Behavior and Health Education, MPH, Students, Global Public Health, Health Disparities, Mental Health, Michigan, Women's Health
+December 19, 2018, Epidemiology, Health Behavior and Health Education, MPH, Students, Global Public Health, Graduation 2019, Health Disparities, Mental Health, Michigan, Women's Health

 Lilah Khoja's path to public health wasn't a straight one.
 Originally from Syria but raised in Los Angeles, she had hoped to return once she had completed her degree in international development studies from UCLA.
 However, as the political situation in Syria steadily worsened, she was at a loss for what to do.